Ratmalana Airport: Expansion and upgrade

 The airport is only 15 km south of the Colombo city centre compared to the larger Bandaranaike International Airport which is 32 km north of the city.
 The airport aims to attract private international flights and low-cost airlines.
 Helitours, an airline operated by the Sri Lankan Airforce is based at the airport.
-There are a few industrial facilities such as the Bata shoe factory within a close proximity of the airport.
+There are a few industrial facilities such as the Bata shoe factory in close proximity to the airport.
 The Government is developing the Ratmalana airport into an international city airport, which would provide services to private jets and small aircraft.
-In addition facilities at the Ampara, Batticaloa, Jaffna, and Koggala airports will be also upgraded.
-Repair to the runway and reconfiguration to the aerodrome for the use of corporate jet traffic would be done as a short-term development project of the Ratmalana airport.
-Improvements to the existing terminal building, repair to the runway, taxiway and apron, reconfiguration to the aerodrome for the use of corporate jet traffic would be done as a short-term development project of the Ratmalana airport.
+In addition facilities at the Ampara, Batticaloa, Jaffna, and Koggala Airports will also be upgraded.
+Repair to the runway and reconfiguration to the aerodrome for the use of corporate jet traffic would be done as a short-term development project.
+Improvements to the existing terminal building, repair to the runway, taxiway and apron, reconfiguration to the aerodrome for the use of corporate jet traffic would also be done as a short-term development project.

 Under the medium-term of the Ratmalana airport development project: